 In July 2010, the FASB issued ASU 2010-20, "Disclosures about the Credit Quality of Financing Receivables and the Allowance for Credit Losses."
 This ASU requires significant new disclosures about the allowance for credit losses and the credit quality of financing receivables.
 The requirements are intended to enhance transparency regarding credit losses and the credit quality of loan and lease receivables by disclosing an evaluation of (i) the nature of credit risk inherent in the entity's portfolio of financing receivables, (ii) how that risk is analyzed and assessed in arriving at the allowance for credit losses and (iii) the changes and reasons for those changes in the allowance for credit losses.
 Under this statement, allowance for credit losses and fair value are to be disclosed by portfolio segment, while credit quality information, impaired financing receivables and nonaccrual status are to be presented by class of financing receivable.
 Disclosure of the nature and extent, the financial impact and segment information of troubled debt restructurings will also be required.
-The disclosures are to be presented at the level of disaggregation that management uses when assessing and monitoring the portfolio's risk and performance.
-ASU 2010-20 will be effective for the partnership's financial statements as of December 31, 2010, as it relates to disclosures required as of the end of a reporting period.
+The disclosures are to be presented at the level of disaggregation that management uses when assessing and monitoring period-Disclosures that relate to activity during a reporting period will be required for the partnership's financial statements as of December 31, 2010, as it relates to disclosures quired as of the end of a reporting period.
 Disclosures that relate to activity during a reporting period will be required for the partnership's financial statements that include periods beginning on or after January 1, 2011.